UBC-MDS/DSCI-532_2025_7_amazon_marketing/README.md

     pip install -r requirements.txt
     ```

-3.  **Run the app** Once the dependencies are installed, you can run the dashboard locally:
+3.  **Install our conda environment** by running the following command-line command:

     ``` bash
+    conda env create -f environment.yaml
+    ```

+    Activate our conda environment by running the following command-line command:

+    ``` bash
+    conda activate amazon-prime
+    ```

+4.  **Run the app** Once the dependencies are installed, you can run the dashboard locally:

+    ``` bash
-    python src/app.py
+    python -m src.app
     ```

 ## Contributing